What is transesophageal echocardiography?

 - How well your heart is pumping.

-- If blood clots are in the chambers of your heart, in particular the upper chamber, for example after a stroke.
+- If blood clots are in the chambers of your heart, in particular the upper chamber, such as those caused by atrial fibrillation.

 TEE is often used to provide information during surgery to repair heart valves, a tear in the aorta or congenital heart lesions.
 It’s also used during surgical treatment for endocarditis, a bacterial infection of the inner lining of the heart and valves.